Domains

 Action (clash):

-Bleeding: After this foe uses a free ability, it suffers 1 light hit.
-Bleeding ends when the DM spends Interruption Tokens equal to the number in parentheses.
+Bleeding: After this foe uses a move, it suffers 1 light hit.
+A foe can only be Bleeding once.
+Bleeding ends when the DM spends 1 Interruption Token.

 You strike where the armor doesn't reach.
 The cut isn't the worst thing they'll feel.
 The way it keeps reminding them is.